John Walvoord: Biography

 Walvoord was brought up in a Christian home but had little interest in the faith until he was fifteen, when his family moved to Racine after his father accepted a position as superintendent of the junior high.
 They joined the Union Gospel Tabernacle, where Walvoord committed his life to Jesus Christ after attending a Bible study on Galatians.

 After continuing his education at Wheaton College, Walvoord went on to Texas Christian University and then Dallas Theological Seminary, where he completed his Th.D. in 1936.
 Seminary president and mentor Lewis Sperry Chafer appointed Walvoord to the position of registrar.
-During Walvoord's tenure, he also taught systematic theology at the seminary, and pastored the Rosen Heights Baptist Church in Fort Worth.
+During Walvoord's tenure, he also taught systematic theology at the seminary, and pastored the Rosen Heights Presbyterian Church in Fort Worth.
 Walvoord became more involved in the administration of the school, serving as Chafer's assistant and secretary to the faculty.
 Upon Chafer's death in 1952, he became the seminary's second president, serving until his retirement in 1986.

 Writings and beliefs

 In addition to his responsibilities at the seminary, Walvoord earned a reputation as one of the most influential dispensational theologians of the 20th century.
 He played a prominent role in advocating the doctrine of a rapture of Christians from the earth prior to a time of great tribulation, followed by a literal thousand-year millennial reign of Christ, and a renewed focus of God on the nation of Israel (which he associated with modern-day Jews) as distinct from the Church.
 As part of his dispensationalist theology, he claimed there was prophetic biblical justification for the restoration of a Jewish state in Palestine.

 In the wake of the 1967 Six-Day War he was a key figure in the growing alignment of the evangelical movement with Israel (in contrast to mainline Protestants who were aligned with the Palestinian people).

-His 1974 book Armageddon, Oil, and the Middle East Crisis attempted to explain the 1973 Arab-Israeli War in prophetic context, and it sold a large number of copies.
-It got updated and rereleased in 1991 at the time of the Gulf War and then republished after Walvoord‘s death at the time of the Iraq war, selling millions of copies, influencing the resurgence of Christian Zionism in the US after 9/11.
+Walvoord's 1974 book Armageddon, Oil, and the Middle East Crisis attempted to explain the 1973 Arab-Israeli War in prophetic context, and it sold a large number of copies.
+It was updated and rereleased in 1991 at the time of the Gulf War, and then republished after Walvoord‘s death at the time of the Iraq War in 2003.
+It sold millions of copies, influencing the resurgence of Christian Zionism in the US after September 11 attacks.
+After Walvoord's death, the book was revised for the third time by Mark Hitchcock and published as Armageddon, Oil, and Terror: What the Bible Says about the Future in 2007, with Hitchcock credited as a co-writer.